 Sugarite Canyon State Park

-Sugarite Canyon State Park, once the site of a thriving coal-mining camp, is one of the newest parks in the New Mexico State Park and Recreation Division.
-It was established as a state park in 1985, but the canyon has been a recreational attraction in northeastern New Mexico for decades.
+Sugarite Canyon State Park, once the site of a thriving coal-mining camp, was established as a state park in 1985, but the canyon has been a recreational attraction in northeastern New Mexico for decades.
 Sugarite Canyon State Park is located about 5 miles northeast of Raton via NM-72 and NM-526 (paved) (Fig. 1).
 The elevation in the park ranges from about 6,900 ft to 8,400 ft.
 This heavily wooded mountain park has something for everyone year round.
 Trails are maintained through the ruins of the settlement and past coal dumps and mines.

 Sugarite is believed to be the anglicized version of Chicarica, the original name of the canyon and adjacent mesa.
 Chicarica is derived from either the Spanish name, chicory, for the wild endive plant growing in the canyon or from the Comanche or Ute name for a species of spotted bird which lived in the canyon (Pearce, 1965; Keleher, 1984).